 “I can see how much money I have, and I can transfer money from my savings to my checking account, and I don’t have to go in, which is super nice,” she said.

 “For it being a local bank, I think that’s super important that they do have the technology to do all the convenience that they have,” she said.
-“And I also think it’s super personable.
+“And I also think it’s personable.
 We know everyone there.
 They help us out a lot.
-If I ever need anything, I just go in and talk to them, which is super nice.”
+If I ever need anything, I just go in and talk to them, which is nice.”

 Off to College and Banking on the Go